reeceyang/bobaboss/README.md

 features (more important)

 - [ ] pin reviews on profile/other profile customization (bio, change username)
-- [ ] individual pages for shops
-- [ ] link to shops and profiles on reviews
 - [ ] refine search
 - [ ] aggregate drinks from same shop
 - [ ] vote helpful and unhelpful